 The racket cover

 Rackets and rubbers are not only expensive but also sensitive.
 A bat cover is therefore part of the basic equipment of every table tennis player.
-It should repel moisture and have a stable wood inlay if possible: Not only when skiing, breakage can occur, and for many players the match was already over when they reached into their sports bag, because they found their best piece in two parts due to carelessness.
+It should be choosen wisely, repel moisture and have a stable wood inlay if possible.